HarichandanaGonuguntla/Swire_CocaCola_Capstone/README.md

 - **Balanced Model Complexity**: Through cross-validation and regularization, we achieved models that are complex enough to capture underlying trends but simple enough to avoid overfitting.
 - **Efficient Hyperparameter Optimization**: With a systematic search for the best hyperparameters, we could maximize model performance without incurring unnecessary computational costs.

-For Swire, the implementation of predictive demand forecasting using XGBoost has been a journey of learning and refinement.
-Here are some key takeaways: